Find out about some of national guidance and projects that the NZ Dementia Foundation is helping lead.

 The NZ Dementia Foundation, Alzheimers NZ, and Dementia NZ worked in partnership to lead the development of the first national Dementia Mate Wareware Action Plan.

-The Dementia Mate Wareware Action Plan is the result of a collaboration between he New Zealand Dementia Foundation, Alzheimers New Zealand, Dementia New Zealand, and the Mate Wareware Advisory Rōpū, with the voices and input of over 300 individuals and groups.
-In 2020, Labour made a pre-election promise to work with the dementia sector to implement the Dementia Mate Wareware Action Plan.
+The Dementia Mate Wareware Action Plan is the result of a collaboration between the New Zealand Dementia Foundation, Alzheimers New Zealand, Dementia New Zealand, and the Mate Wareware Advisory Rōpū, with the voices and input of over 300 individuals and groups.
 Alongside our partners we continue to advocate for the implementation of this important blueprint into reality.

 Read the Dementia Mate Wareware Action Plan